j-ahles/s-22-math212/README.md

 # s-22-math212
-Collection of project for MATH212 - Calculus 1
+Collection of projects for MATH212 - Calculus 1